Moduland/Orangetool/README.md

 # Orangetool

-Consist of some useful script for Orangepi/Raspberrypi boards
+Consist of some useful script for Orangepi/Raspberrypi boards (Under Development)

 ----------